GBLille/MassiveFold/README.md

 wget https://storage.googleapis.com/alphafold/${ALPHAFOLD_PARAMS}
 tar xf ${ALPHAFOLD_PARAMS} -C <DOWNLOAD_DIR>/params
 ```

+Note that all the files `params_model_*.npz` which correspond to the monomer predictions models are all the same across the thre archives.

 Once the installation completed, the list of NN model parameters in the `<DOWNLOAD_DIR>/params` folder should be as follows: